-

 The high value businesses place on these non-technical attributes of an outsourcing relationship pose what may be unfamiliar challenges to outsourcing clients and providers alike.
 Whether outsourcing for the first time or looking for a new provider, companies need to find ways of assessing how providers perform in areas such as reliability and communication.
 Reviewing provider testimonials and arranging calls with a provider's other clients are a couple of steps that could help.
 Clients should also develop metrics to capture these areas of performance, against which their provider can be measured.

-Providers themselves need to ensure they have the right account managers and staff able to provide the 'human touch'.
-Finding professionals with the requisite technical skills, the ability to communicate effectively and build personal relationships with clients is no easy task.
-But it is clearly critically important so outsourcers need to be measuring the performance of their people in these areas and provide on-going training.
-They can be sure of one thing: the criteria their clients are judging them on are evolving.
-Those that can adapt may just create a new point of differentiation with their rivals in an increasingly competitive marketplace.
+Providers need to ensure they have the right account managers and staff to provide the 'human touch'.
+Finding professionals with the requisite technical skills, communication abilities, and the ability to build personal relationships with clients is no easy task.
+However, it is critically important.
+Outsourcers must measure performance in these areas and provide ongoing training.
+One thing is certain: the criteria their clients use to judge them are evolving.
+Providers that can adapt may create a new point of differentiation, standing out from rivals in an increasingly competitive marketplace.

 Francois Pons is a partner and head of business consulting & outsourcing at Grant Thornton France